lucaedomosconi/devtools_scicomp_project_2025/README.md

 # Matrix Multiplication with MPI
 The project implements a function to multiply two real matrices $A(m,k)$ and $B(k,n)$ to obtain $C(m,n)$ using MPI, balancing memory usage and performance according to user needs.

+Refer to the [Documentation](https://lucaedomosconi.github.io/devtools_scicomp_project_2025/) for details on the methods available in the package.

 ## Parallelization strategy
 - **Distribution of matrix A**: